arlac77/svn-dav-fs/README.md

 ### activityCollectionSet

-query the activity collection set.
+query for the activity collection set.

 **Parameters**